kyma-project/busola/docs/extensibility/wizard.md

 ## _steps_ section

-Each wizard consists of steps, this sections contains their definitions.
+Each wizard consists of steps.
+This section contains their definitions.

 ### Item parameters